tbgolfer86/Website-Sign-On/README.md

   ## Usage
   After the dependencies are installed, the application can be initiated by using the command: `node index.js` in the root of the project's directory.
-  **Be sure to fill out the .env file in the project's directory with your username and password** **Be sure to fill out the index.js file in the project's directory with the URL you want to automatically visit and the website's form selectors**
+  **Be sure to fill out the .env and index.js files in the project's directory**

 ---